R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 Henceforth, enter your Debian installation by pressing `Debian GNU/Linux` in the GNU GRUB loading screen, and unlock the encrypted partition:
 > Please unlock disk sda5_crypt: `Born2beroot42` (§)

-But before continuing, power the machine off to enable the ports.
+But before continuing, power the machine off and enable the ports.

 #### A.3.a Setting the ports